Meghanagoli/Swasthya--A-assistance-to-Elderly-homes/frontend/README.md

      cd frontend
      npm start
      ```
+   - For the Machine Learning:
+     ```bash
+     cd ML
+     python main.py
+     ```

 ## Usage

-1. **Login/Register**: Users can register and log in as caregivers, family members, or medical staff to access their dashboards.
+1. **Login/Register**: Users can register and log in as caregivers (elderly home) or medical staff to access their dashboards.
 2. **Health Monitoring**: Users can track health metrics and monitor progress over time.
 3. **Medication Reminders**: Set up notifications for medication schedules.
-4. **Communication**: Engage with family members and caregivers through the built-in chat system.
+4. **Communication**: Engage with doctors and caregivers through the built-in video system.

 ## Contributing